ABOUT OUR FIP TREATMENT

 How to store oral capsules?

-Store at room temperature, avoid direct sunlight for up to 60 days.
-For longer term storage keep oral capsules in your household refrigerator for up to 12 months.
+Store at room temperature, avoid direct sunlight for up to 2 years.

 FIP TREATMENT MUST KNOWS